Masala Design System

 history_off

-Lack of reusability
+Lack of Reusability

 A few variations of page headers designed by different folks.